bcgsc/NanoSim/README.md

 > mamba install scikit-learn=0.22.1 six samtools pysam pybedtools minimap2 joblib htseq genometools-genometools
 > ```
 > Note that here we only specified the version for `scikit-learn` but not for the other packages. `mamba` should be able to pick the appropriate versions for the specified packages, python, and numpy, etc.

+## Downloads
+**Some ONT read profiles are ready to use for users.
+With the profiles, users can run the simulation tool directly.**

+For **releases before v2.2.0**, we provide profiles trained for _E. coli_ or _S. cerevisiae_ datasets.
+Flowcell chemistry is R7.3 and R9, and they were basecalled by Metrichor.
+They can be downloaded from **[our ftp site](http://www.bcgsc.ca/downloads/supplementary/NanoSim/)**

+For **release v2.5.0 and onwards**, we provide profiles trained for _H. sapiens_ NA12878 gDNA, cDNA 1D2, and directRNA datasets, _Mus. musculus_ cDNA dataset, and the ZymoBIOMICS mock community datasets with 10 species and two abundance levels.
+Flowcell chemistry is R9.4 for all datasets.
+NA12878 gDNA and directRNA were basecalled by Guppy 3.1.5; NA12878 cDNA 1D2 was basecalled by Albacore 2.3.1; mouse cDNA was basecalled by Metrichor.
+These models are available within **[pre-trained_models folder](https://github.com/bcgsc/NanoSim/tree/master/pre-trained_models)**.

+For **release v3.1.1**, we provide a trained model for _H. sapiens_ NA24385 - AshkenazimTrio - Son (hg002) which is sequenced using Kit **v14** (R10 chemistry) and basecalled by dorado.
+You may find the trained model on 1 Million subsampled reads on the GitHub page (available along with the other models at **[pre-trained_models folder](https://github.com/bcgsc/NanoSim/tree/master/pre-trained_models)**).
+If you are interested in the trained model based on the whole dataset, you can get it through **[Zenodo - DOI: 10.5281/zenodo.10064740](https://zenodo.org/records/10064741)**.
+The model is trained using `NanoSim v3.0.2` with `scikit-learn v0.23.2` and `python v3.7.10`.

+**If you have any issues using the pre-trained models, check the [dependencies](https://github.com/bcgsc/NanoSim/edit/master/README.md#dependencies) section for some information and tips.**

 ## Usage
 NanoSim is implemented using Python for error model fitting, read length analysis, and simulation.
 The first step of NanoSim is read characterization, which provides a comprehensive alignment-based analysis, and generates a set of read profiles serving as the input to the next step, the simulation stage.
 The simulation tool uses the model built in the previous step to produce in silico reads for a given reference genome/transcriptome.
 It also outputs a list of introduced errors, consisting of the position on each read, error type and reference bases.